Westhaven Path Loop Walk

 I started and ended this walk at the Auckland Viaduct, walking in a loop enjoying the stunning views along the way.

-Walk or bike this walk along the new Westhaven walkway via the Auckland Viaduct and St Marys Bay, I walked it.
+You can walk or bike along the Westhaven walkway via the Auckland Viaduct and St Marys Bay, I walked it.
 There is so much to see with the history and charm on Auckland’s waterfront.
 From massive luxury boats, stunning harbour bridge views, Erin Point park, a pedestrian bridge crossing the motorway, and everything in between.

 Quick Facts about the Westhaven Path Loop Walk

-- Location: Auckland Central, North Island, New Zealand
+- Location: Auckland Viaduct, North Island, New Zealand

 - Distance: 7.8 km